AdobeDocs/commerce-admin.en/help/b2b/account-company-customer-group.md

    Changing the customer group assigned to the company updates the profiles of all company members.

+   >[!NOTE]
+   >
+   >To see a new prices in the catalog company users must re-login on the Storefront after the company group is changed.

    ![Change customer group or shared catalog](./assets/company-advanced-settings-customer-group-admin.png){width="600"}

    >[!NOTE]